BatoolMM/R-markdown/_episodes/04-adding-emphasis-symbols-titles.md

 ```**bold**``` will give output **bold**
 ```__bold__``` will give output _bold_

 Let's try that italics applying that to two organization names that appear in the text.
-First let's put the `Association of Biomolecular Resource Facilities` in italic. `_Association of Biomolecular Resource Facilities (ABRF)_` or `*Association of Biomolecular Resource Facilities (ABRF)*` will render _Association of Biomolecular Resource Facilities (ABRF)_.
+First let's put the `Association of Biomolecular Resource Facilities` in italic. `_Association of Biomolecular Resource Facilities_` or `*Association of Biomolecular Resource Facilities*` will render _Association of Biomolecular Resource Facilities_.
 Now try the same with the `Committee on Core Rigor and Reproducibility`.

 For testing out making the text bold, let's search for the two mentions to the Transparency and Openness Promotion in the paper and make them bold.
 Either `__Transparency and Openness Promotion__` or `**Transparency and Openness Promotion**` will render **Transparency and Openness Promotion**.